Strictification of $\infty$-Groupoids is Comonadic: Technical background

 Then we can fill in the horn defined by $f$ and $g$, and the horn defined by $g$ and $h$, giving us:

 Then we can furthermore fill in the horn defined by $f$ and $hg$, giving us

 At this point, we have a horn $\Lambda^3_1$ where every face is thin.
 By axiom $3$, the filler is thin, and therefore, looking at face $1$, which we get by filling, we have $(hg)f = h(gf)$.
 So condition $3$ is a uniqueness condition that ensures a composition is uniquely defined regardless of the order we choose to do compositions (that is, fill horns) in.
-Concretely, if we have already obtained every $n-1$-simplex of an $n$-horn via composition of the $n-2$ simplicies, then the additional $n-1$ simplex we get should also express composition. \\ Another simpler motivation is this: suppose that we have a simplex $\partial \Delta^n \to X$ where each face is thin.
-Then we may look at any of the sub-horns, $\Lambda^n_k \hookrightarrow \partial \Delta^n \hookrightarrow X$, and obtain a composition of this sub-horn, giving us a thin filler $\Delta^{n} \hookrightarrow \partial \Delta^n \to X$.
-Imposing condition (2) tells us that the composition must be thin, and by uniqueness of thin fillers, we must have that it is equal to the $k$th boundary of our original $\partial \Delta^n$.
-In particular, we get that the simplicial $T$ complex fomed by taking the $n$-skeleton of $X$ and throwing in all thin fillers of horns is $(n+1)$-coskeletal, much in the way an ordinary strict $1$-category is $2$-coskeletal. \\ Of course, the best motivation for simplicial $T$-complexes is simply that they are the correct simplicial analogue of strict $\infty$-groupoids, which is a consequence of \cite{Ashley_78}: \begin{theorem} There is an equivalence of categories $\stcom \rightleftarrows \stinfty$. \end{theorem}
+Concretely, if we have already obtained every $n-1$-simplex of an $n$-horn via composition of the $n-2$ simplices, then the additional $n-1$ simplex we get should also express composition. \\ Another simpler motivation is this: suppose that we have a map $\partial \Delta^n \to X$ where each face is thin.
+Then we may look at any of the sub-horns, $\Lambda^n_k \hookrightarrow \partial \Delta^n \hookrightarrow X$, and obtain a composition of this sub-horn, giving us a thin filler $\Lambda^n_k \hookrightarrow \Delta^{n} \to X$.
+Imposing condition (2) tells us that the composition must be thin, and by uniqueness of thin fillers, we must have that it is equal to the $k$th face of our original map $\partial \Delta^n \to X$.
+This implies that our thin filler is in fact a filler for every sub-horn of this map $\partial \Delta^n \to X$.
+In particular, we get that the simplicial $T$ complex formed by taking the $n$-skeleton of $X$ and iteratively throwing in all thin fillers of horns is $(n+1)$-coskeletal, much in the way the nerve of an ordinary strict $1$-category is $2$-coskeletal. \\ Of course, the best motivation for simplicial $T$-complexes is simply that they are the correct simplicial analogue of strict $\infty$-groupoids, which is a consequence of \citep{Ashley_78}: \begin{theorem} There is an equivalence of categories $\stcom \rightleftarrows \stinfty$. \end{theorem} We will say more about this equivalence in Section \ref{sec:doldkan}.

-\subsection{Crossed Complexes}
+\subsection{Crossed complexes}

-We have already defined the category $\stcom$ of simplicial T-complexes and the category $\stinfty$ of strict $\infty$-groupoids.
-We now define a third category, the category $\crcom$ of crossed complexes, which are a sort of ``nonabelian chain complex'' in a way which we will clarify shortly. \begin{definition}[\cite{Brown_Higgins_Sivera_2011}, Definition 7.1.9] A \textbf{crossed complex} $C$ is a sequence of sets
+We have already defined the category $\stcom$ of simplicial T-complexes and the category $\stinfty$ of $\omega$-groupoids.
+We now define a third category, the category $\crcom$ of crossed complexes, which are a sort of ``nonabelian chain complex'' in a way which we will clarify shortly. \begin{definition}[\citep{Brown_Higgins_Sivera_2011}, Definition 7.1.9] A \textbf{crossed complex} $C$ is a sequence of sets

 Such that: \begin{enumerate} \item The diagram